akshatt640/akshat_demo/README.md

 # akshat_demo
-this is my first Git repository
+this is my first Git repository.
+Author-Akshat tiwari